 If a question was asked.
-It was my strategy: pre-purchase the ticket and go to Table Mountain the first day I arrive.
-Not only because Table Mountain is the number one attraction in town, but also in case of any unexpected situation happens (like weather), we would still have time for plan B. There are lots of discussions in travel forums regarding the best time going up the mountain… and honestly, my day could not turn out any more perfectly.
+It was my strategy: pre-purchase the ticket and go to Table Mountain the first day I arrived.
+Not only because Table Mountain is the number one attraction in town, but also in case of any unexpected situation (like weather), we would still have time for plan B. There are lots of discussions in travel forums regarding the best time to go up the mountain… and honestly, my day could not turn out any more perfectly.
 So, I have a few tips about visiting Table Mountain:

 Best time of the year

 Well, it’s difficult to predict the weather and I am sure there’s always a chance of a gorgeous day any time of the year.
-I visited in May and it was a bit chilly up there, but it wouldn’t be a problem if you are dressed warmly.
+I visited in May and it was a bit chilly up there, but it wouldn’t be a problem if you were dressed warmly.
 I was told that December is the busiest month of the year.
 In general, the best time of the year would be from March to May, and from September to November (a.k.a.
 Autumn and Spring).
 These shoulder seasons boast enviable weather, fewer crowds, and lower prices.

 Best time of the day

 The “Table Cloth Effect” is caused by the winds from the Southeast in summer.
-The moisture condensed on a cold layer at the height of 1000m, forming thick clouds that cover the peak of the mountain.
+The moisture condenses on a cold layer at the height of 1000m, forming thick clouds that cover the peak of the mountain.
 Actually, the Table Cloth Effect could happen at any time of the day, usually in summer, depending on windiness.

 The mountain’s steep and thick sandstone layer is north-facing, and the “City Bowl” is located on the north side of the mountain, thus visitors would always enjoy the city view with great lighting, no matter in the early morning or late afternoon.
 To beat the crowds, I recommend getting there in the early morning (there are tours valid as early as 7:30 a.m.) or late afternoon – particularly late afternoon, because the sunset was absolutely magnificent.